precice/precice.github.io/_includes/xmlreference.md

 #### action:scale-by-computed-dt-ratio

-Multiplies source data values by ratio of full dt / last computed dt, and writes the result into target data.
+Multiplies source data values by ratio of last time step size / time window size, and writes the result into target data.

 **Example:**
 ```xml